jantman/laser-cutter-projects/kennedy-box-indicator-drawer-foam/README.md

 * [main.stl](main.stl) - STL file of full model
 * [config.scad](config.scad) - Various settings; included in other scad files
 * [modules.scad](modules.scad) - Modules representing individual components

+## Notes for Next Time

+* The drawer is actually one layer shallower than I'd designed for; omit the final bottom layer (layer 0).
+* The DTI dovetail stem needs to be one layer higher; as is, it's very difficult to remove.